TheGlitchCat/probability-and-statistics-R/02-Classical Probability/README.md

 ![Classical probability](https://www.onlinemath4all.com/images/classicalprobability2.png)

 ### English
-> It is the concept that measures the probability of something happening or an event into a sample space, and each event has equal odds
+It is the concept that measures the probability of something happening or an event into a sample space, and each event has equal odds to happen.

 ### Español
+Es el concepto que mide la probabilidad de que algo suceda o un evento en un espacio muestral, y cada evento tiene la misma probabilidad de suceder.

 # Sample Space / Espacio Muestral